irenekim/Irenekim.github.io/index.md

 ## Welcome to Irene's Website

-Irene is a Data Scientis working on Deep Learning, Representation Learning, Uncertianty quantification, Bayesian Optimization and more.
+Irene is a Data Scientist working on Deep Learning, Representation Learning, Uncertianty quantification, Bayesian Optimization and more.